Vic regional rules tighten on horror day

-Victorians will have to wear masks when they leave home after the state recorded 723 more COVID-19 cases and 13 deaths, marking new one-day records.
+Masks are becoming compulsory for all Victorians in a move that is “essentially stage four” as the state reels from Australian-high COVID-19 numbers.

+Victoria’s new cases skyrocketed on Thursday to 723, more than double Wednesday’s figure, and there have been 13 more deaths.

-Premier Daniel Andrews on Thursday said the mask directive issued to residents of metropolitan Melbourne and Mitchell Shire would be extended to all of regional Victoria from Monday.
+Premier Daniel Andrews on Thursday said the mask directive originally issued to residents of metropolitan Melbourne and Mitchell Shire would extend to all regional Victoria from Monday.

-The state government will also ban residents of the Colac-Otway, Greater Geelong, Surf Coast, Moorabool, Golden Plains, and the Borough of Queenscliffe local government areas from receiving visitors from Friday.
+The state government will also ban residents of the Colac-Otway, Greater Geelong, Surf Coast, Moorabool, Golden Plains, and the Borough of Queenscliff local government areas from receiving visitors at home from Friday.

-“These are preventative steps … it will be inconvenient for some, but at the end of the day, keeping those numbers very, very low is about protecting public health, protecting vulnerable people, protecting every family,” Mr Andrews told reporters on Thursday.
+“It’s inconvenient, it’s challenging, but it’s essentially stage four for Melbourne and it’s something we can do in regional Victoria without causing significant economic cost but get a really significant public health benefit,” Mr Andrews told reporters on Thursday.

+Prime Minister Scott Morrison said he supported the new measures, stating case numbers in the “Victorian wave” were very concerning.

-The premier said venues such as pubs and cafes in Greater Geelong and the other six local government areas could remain open.
+Venues such as pubs and cafes in Greater Geelong and the other five local government areas are allowed to remain open amid the latest restrictions.

-But data showed family and friends visiting households and this was driving up infection rates.
+But data shows family and friends visiting households have driven up infection rates.

 “The large part of (transmission) is of course in workplaces,” Mr Andrews said.